Montreal water parks & beaches

 Summer is here, and the time is right for having some water fun!
 Check our listings below for local area water parks and beaches that will help keep you cool while having fun this summer.

-- Super Aqua Club in Pointe Calumet (opens June 16)
+- Super Aqua Club in Pointe-Calumet (opens June 15)

-- Parc Jean-Drapeau Aquatic Complex (closed in 2017 due to construction)
+- Parc Jean-Drapeau Aquatic Complex (opens May 18)

-- The Clock Tower Beach at the Old Port.
+- Clock Tower Beach at the Old Port.
 No swimming allowed. (opens May 26 to June 10 weekends only then everyday)

 If you would like more information about our local beaches, check out our Beaches article.